 According to our analysis, The Gambia will meet its proposed unconditional targets with currently implemented policies.

-The government has recognised that the transition to an affordable sustainable energy system is a critical milestone for the country’s socio-economic development as dependence on imported fuel oil has become a burden on the Gambian economy (IRENA 2013).
-To ignite this transition, in 2013 The Gambian government enacted the New Renewable Energy law to implement a feed-in tariff for renewable energy sources, and to establish a renewable energy fund to promote the use of such sources (Government of The Gambia 2013).
-Due to a lack of recent information, there is some uncertainty about the current implementation status of this legislation (REN21 2017).
+The government has recognised that the transition to an affordable sustainable energy system is a critical milestone for the country’s socio-economic development as dependence on imported fuel oil has become a burden on the Gambian economy.
+To ignite this transition, in 2013 The Gambian government enacted the New Renewable Energy law to implement a feed-in tariff for renewable energy sources, and to establish a renewable energy fund to promote the use of such sources.

-To meet its conditional target and give confidence to international investors, the Gambian government announced, in its Sustainable Energy Action Plan (Government of The Gambia, 2015), specific renewable energy and energy efficiency targets for 2020 and 2030, and declared the measures it would deploy to reach those targets.
-Since these measures will be implemented only if The Gambia receives enough international funds and technical support and there is no sign of such investment, we do not include them in the current policy projections yet.
-Nevertheless, these measures set the stage for a potentially rapid implementation of its conditional NDC provided that international financial resources are mobilised.
+To meet its conditional target and give confidence to international investors, the Gambian government announced, in its Sustainable Energy Action Plan, specific renewable energy and energy efficiency targets for 2020 and 2030, and declared the measures it would deploy to reach those targets.
+Since two large-scale solar PV projects are in the final stages of the tendering process and have partially received international finance, we have included the targets in the current policy projections.